Vikas-ai56/Contextual_RAG/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![Status](https://img.shields.io/badge/status-active-brightgreen.svg)

-This project implements a sophisticated **Contextual Retrieval-Augmented Generation (C-RAG)** system built with Python and LangGraph.
+This project implements a **Advanced Retrieval-Augmented Generation** system built with Python.
 It moves beyond simple document retrieval by creating a stateful, interactive agent that engages with the user to deeply understand their query's context before providing a final, evidence-based answer.

 The core architectural goal is to solve two major challenges in traditional RAG systems: **query ambiguity** and **data processing latency**.
 We achieve this through a multi-step reasoning graph and a highly efficient asynchronous workflow, resulting in a system that is both more accurate and significantly more responsive.